github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 ### Using delegated bypass

-{% data reusables.secret-scanning.push-protection-delegated-bypass-intro %}

-When you enable push protection, by default, anyone with write access to the repository can choose to bypass the protection by specifying a reason for allowing the push containing a secret.
-With delegated bypass, contributors to a repository are instead obligated to request "bypass privileges."
-The request is sent to a designated group of reviewers, who either approve or deny the request to bypass push protection.

-If the request to bypass push protection is approved, the contributor can push the commit containing the secret.
-If the request is denied, the contributor must remove the secret from the commit (or commits) containing the secret before pushing again.

-For information about delegated bypass for push protection, see "[AUTOTITLE](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/delegated-bypass-for-push-protection/about-delegated-bypass-for-push-protection)."
+{% data reusables.secret-scanning.push-protection-delegated-bypass-intro %} For information about delegated bypass for push protection, see "[AUTOTITLE](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/delegated-bypass-for-push-protection/about-delegated-bypass-for-push-protection)."

 {% endif %}